 12. Provide Continuous Feedback

-Ongoing feedback helps employees understand how they’re performing and where they can improve.
+Ongoing feedback helps employees understand their progress and where they can improve.
 It also supports growth and builds trust with managers.

 To do this effectively, organizations can replace annual reviews with regular check-ins and goal-based feedback.
 Continuous communication keeps employees aligned and committed to development.